-Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters, to Rear Admiral Sir Reginald Hall, R.N., Director of Naval Intelligence
+Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters, to Rear Admiral Sir Reginald Hall, Director of Naval Intelligence

 15th May, 1918.

 SUBJECT: Confirmation of attacks by U.S.vessels on enemy submarines.

 With the gradual increase of U/S/vessels operating in European Waters, and particularly in view of the recently adopted policy of using depth charges on the slightest evidence obtained of the possible presence of a submarine, I am particularly desirous of having all such actions followed up and confirmed.
 It is considered very important not only to keep up the enthusiasm of the personnel afloat, but also with a view of improving methods of attack, to furnish the vessels concerned as soon after the attack as possible with some expression of opinion as to the success of the attack.

 The enthusiasm afloat at present will undoubtedly lead even more than in the past to many attacks on suspicions in which there is actually no submarine in the vicinity at the time.

 May I therefore ask that insofar as it does not encroach upon the necessity for secrecy, the action reports from U/S/ vessels whichare in all cases furnished to the admiralty, be subjected to an expression of opinion by Admiralty officials as soon after the attack as practicable/.